jyllandteodosio/7thmedia-airtaxi/wp-content/plugins/wordfence-assistant/readme.txt

 If you click the menu option the data management options are self explanatory.

 == Changelog ==

+= 1.0.4 =
+* Improvement: Included new Wordfence tables added since the last update in the table removal function.
+* Improvement: Added a function to disable automatic update of Wordfence.
+* Improvement: Disabling the WAF provides better status updates for sites using .user.ini and the associated cache time.
+* Fix: When clearing all blocks, the WAF's are now also cleared.
+* Fix: Fixed a PHP notice when Wordfence is not active.

 = 1.0.3 =
 * Added Firewall uninstall tools.